codecloudmaster/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Terraform Cloud Variables

-In terraform we can set two kind of variables:
+In terraform we can set two kinds of variables:
-- Enviroment Variables - those you would set in your bash terminal eg. AWS credentials
+- Environment Variables - those you would set in your bash terminal eg. AWS credentials
 - Terraform Variables - those that you would normally set in your tfvars file

 We can set Terraform Cloud variables to be sensitive so they are not shown visibliy in the UI.